Are you a good driver? You aren’t alone if you’d rate yourself with above average driving skills.

 Once you have the discount added to your policy, there are measures you can take to keep it.
 Taking a defensive driving course is an easy way to improve your driving skills.
 The course teaches you safe driving techniques for preventing car accidents.

 And just remember to follow the rules of the road.
-Even a speeding ticket can cause your car insurance rates to go up.
+Even a speeding ticket affects your car insurance rate.

 Other kinds of savings